baschtl/elixir.challenges/README.md

 # elixir.challenges
-Various code challenges in Elixir
+This repository consists of code challenges that I solve in my spare time.